s-m-t-c/sound_school_workshop/README.md

 The presentation materials are not self-contained in that there was significant in person explanation and instruction in the workshop.
 (Un)fortunately you can't hear all my jokes.

 I will try and run a more indepth, technical workshop in the future.

+Thanks to the great MIDITime library you can check out here: https://github.com/cirlabs/miditime